brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ### 2.2 Renaming Channels
-We'll start by renaming the general voice channel.
+Because this is a gaming server, let's rename the <em>general</em> voice channel to better fit that theme.

-**Follow these steps** to create a new text channel:
+**Follow these steps** to rename a channel:
 <ol>
   <li>
     Click on the gear icon to the right of the channel name, which will take to the channel's settings page